codepath/android_guides/Creating-and-Using-Fragments.md

 		adapter = new ThingsAdapter(getActivity(), things);
 	}

-	// This event fires 3rd, and is the first time views are available in the fragment
-	// The onCreateView method is called when Fragment should create its View object hierarchy.
+	// The onCreateView method is called when Fragment should create its View object hierarchy,
-	// Use onCreateView to get a handle to views as soon as they are freshly inflated
+        // either dynamically or via XML layout inflation.
 	@Override
-	public View onCreateView(LayoutInflater inf, ViewGroup parent, Bundle savedInstanceState) {
+	public View onCreateView(LayoutInflater inflater, ViewGroup parent, Bundle savedInstanceState) {
-		View v =  inf.inflate(R.layout.fragment_some, parent, false);
+		return inflater.inflate(R.layout.fragment_some, parent, false);
+	}

+	// This event is triggered soon after onCreateView().
+        // onViewCreated() is only called if the view returned from onCreateView() is non-null.
+        // Any view setup should occur here.
+E.g., view lookups and attaching view listeners.
+        @Override
+        public void onViewCreated(View view, Bundle savedInstanceState) {
-		ListView lv = (ListView) v.findViewById(R.id.lvSome);
+		ListView lv = (ListView) view.findViewById(R.id.lvSome);
 		lv.setAdapter(adapter);
-		return v;
         }

 	// This fires 4th, and this is the first time the Activity is fully created.
 	// Accessing the view hierarchy of the parent activity must be done in the onActivityCreated
 	// At this point, it is safe to search for activity View objects by their ID, for example.